comprna/METEORE/README.md

   5. Methylation (i.e. methylation frequency)
 ```
 Chr             Pos_start   Pos_end   Coverage    Methylation
 NC_000913.3     3503839     3503840   14          1
 NC_000913.3     3503849     3503850   14          1
 ```

 ### Prepare the input file for combined model usage (optional)

-You can also generate the per-read prediction output in a format that can be used in METEORE to generate a consensus prediction (see further below).
+You can also generate the **per-read** prediction output in a format that can be used in METEORE to generate a consensus prediction (see further below).
 ```
 snakemake -s Nanopolish nanopolish_results/example_nanopolish-perRead-score.tsv --cores all
 ```
-The output is in .tsv format and contains the following fields: `ID`,	`Chr`, `Pos`,	`Strand` and `Score`, e.g.:
+The output is in TSV format and contains the following fields: `ID`,	`Chr`, `Pos`,	`Strand` and `Score`, e.g.:
 ```
 ID                                      Chr             Pos       Strand    Score
 094dfe6b-23ed-4195-8876-805a399fade5    NC_000913.3     3499655   -         20.79